 A new survey of Canadian Jew suggests young adults are finding ways of remaining Jewish that are not principally religious.

 Despite the primacy of Christmas in American culture, the visibility of Hanukkah in pop culture reminds Jews that they have their own holiday in which they can take pride.

-Hanukkah is ranked one of Judaism's minor festivals.
-It's popularity in the US has a lot to do with America's Jews trying to fight assimilation into a culture that welcomed them.
+Hanukkah is ranked one of Judaism's minor festivals, but its popularity in the US has a lot to do with America's Jews trying to fight assimilation into a culture that welcomed them.

 American anti-Semitism took an organized form in the 20th century.
 The German American Bund and the Silver Legion developed a unique culture of hatred for Jews that persists today in alt-right groups.